-Events After The Events after the balance sheet date are those events, favourable and unfavourable, that occur between the balance sheet date and the date when Balance Sheet Date activities of the Council needing to be disclosed separately by virtue of their size or incidence so that the financial statements give a true and fair view.
+Events After The Events after the balance sheet date are those events, favourable and unfavourable, that occur between the balance sheet date and the date when Balance Sheet Date the Statement of Accounts is authorised for issue.
+Also referred to as Post activities of the Council needing to be disclosed separately by virtue of their size or incidence so that the financial statements give a true and fair view.